jquery/learn.jquery.com/page/jquery-ui/environments/bower.md

 </html>
 ```

-This examples fails with a JavaScript error because neither jQuery core nor jQuery UI are loaded.
+This example fails with a JavaScript error because neither jQuery core nor jQuery UI are loaded.
 Let's load them with Bower.

 ### Downloading jQuery UI With Bower

 Libraries are downloaded with Bower using the `bower install` command.
 To install jQuery UI, run `bower install jquery-ui`.
 Doing so creates the following (simplified) directory structure.

-*Note: If you get an error that the `bower` command is not found, checkout [Bower's installation instructions](http://bower.io/#installing-bower).*
+*Note: If you get an error that the `bower` command is not found, check out [Bower's installation instructions](http://bower.io/#installing-bower).*

 <pre>
 .